Contents

 What can I substitute for the carrot puree?

 If you’re out of baby food, you can use unsweetened applesauce, pumpkin puree, or even crushed pineapple (drained).
-These all work great and still keep the cake moist and flavorful.
+These all work great and still keep the Carrot Bundt Cake moist and flavorful.

 Can I skip the shredded carrots and only use the baby food?

 Technically, yes — but you’ll miss out on that lovely texture.
-The shredded carrots give the cake a little bite and visual appeal.
+Grated carrots add a subtle texture and make the cake look more interesting.
 It’s the combo of both that makes this carrot cake with baby food extra special.

 How do I store leftovers?

 This easy bundt cake stays moist for days!
-Store it covered at room temperature for up to 2 days, or refrigerate for up to 5 days.
+Keep it loosely covered on the counter for a couple of days, or pop it in the fridge where it’ll stay fresh for nearly a week.
 If you want to freeze it, wrap slices tightly in plastic wrap and place them in a freezer-safe bag.
 They’ll keep for up to 2 months.

 Can I make this carrot bundt cake recipe gluten-free?